DMARC setup: Ensure email authentication and security

 2. DomainKeys Identified Mail (DKIM) adds a digital signature to each email, ensuring the message content hasn’t been altered during transmission.

-DMARC instructs receiving email servers on how to handle messages that fail SPF or DKIM checks – whether to deliver, quarantine, or reject the message.
+With a proper DMARC setup, domain owners can instruct receiving email servers on how to handle messages that fail SPF or DKIM checks – whether to deliver, quarantine, or reject the message.

 By learning how to implement DMARC correctly, you can protect recipients from phishing and spoofing attacks.
 DMARC enforcement also improves email deliverability by reducing Spam and Junk folder placement.